 Weather Proof and Ventilation

-To ensure your tent keeps you well protected from rain, look for top rated rooftop tents made with water resistant fabrics with full coverage rainflys.
+The best rooftop tents Australia 2021 will keep you well protected from the rain.
+Look for top rated rooftop tents made with water resistant fabrics and full coverage rain flys.
 For maximum ventilation, look for tents with large windows with mesh panels to prevent mosquitos and midges from coming inside.

 Ensure windows and doors have awnings with full coverage.
 This keeps the air flowing throughout and allows you to keep them open at night to minimize the accumulation of condensation throughout the night.